windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/ioc-container.md

 ## Lazy Loading

-Use callback function as input value if we do not want to create object instantly.
+Sometimes we will hope not create object instantly, we can use callback to create object.

 ``` php
 // Set a closure into it